 The One Thing I Do at the Beginning of Each Year

-Yesterday, I blogged about a ritual I perform at the end of every year, for the last twenty-nine years.
-Today, I will share with you a second ritual I do, as a follow up.
-It enables me to enter a new year “on purpose.”
+One ritual I perform enables me to enter a new year “on purpose.”
 After I invest a morning reviewing the previous year, I spend the second half of the day previewing the new year.
-Once again, I think, I write and I pray as I open a new chapter of my life.
+Once again, I think and I write as I open a new chapter of my life.

 - Health Standards